Nastel/TNT4J/README.md

 logger.tnt(snapshot); // report a property snapshot
 ```
 ### Correlation, Topology, Time Synchronization
-Relate event message together by grouping or passing context (correlator).
-Most if not all logging frameworks completely miss the correlation angle.
-TNT4J allows attachement of correlators when reporting tracking events see `TrackingLogger.tnt(..)` calls for details.
-The API also allows relating tracking events across application and runtime boundaries using the same paradigm.
+Developers can relate events by grouping them into activities (activity is a collection of related events and sub-activities) or passing context -- correlator(s).
+Activity grouping and correlators create connectivity between events across thread, server, runtime, location boundaries.
+TNT4J allows attachement of correlators when reporting tracking events: see `TrackingLogger.tnt(..)` calls for details.
+The API also allows relating tracking events across application and runtime boundaries using the same mechanism.

 `TrackingLogger.tnt(..)` also allows developers to specify the flow of messages using `OpType.SEND` and `OpType.RECEIVE` modifiers.
-These modifiers let developers specify message flow, direction.
+These modifiers let developers specify message flow & direction.
+This is espeically useful for applications that pass information via network, middleware, messaging.
+Logging events with such modifiers specify graph/topology information required for root cause analysis.
 Below is an example of a sender application:
 ```java
 // post processing of activity: enrich activity with application metrics